natanfudge/SpatialCrafting/README.md

 Then, hold the item (or any amount of that item) that you want to be the output for the recipe in your main hand.
 Finally, <b>type /sc addrecipe (or /sc ar) to add the recipe</b>.

-If you want to add a shapeless recipe type "/sc addshapeless" or "/sc as" instead.
+If you want to add a shapeless recipe <b>type /sc addshapeless</b> or /sc as instead.

 ## Config
 By default Spatial Crafting does not require energy.
 Energy cost can be enabled in the config, and there are already recipes that support it.